 Supercritical impregnation of 3D-printing polymer filament

 The polymeric filament that was functionalized was polylactic acid (PLA) and it was provided by Mundo reader S.L.
 (Madrid, Spain).
 Its nominal diameter was 1.75 mm, although experimentally it was found that this was somewhat smaller, approximately 1.65 mm.
-The melting temperature of the material indicated by the manufacturer was 145-160 ºC, although a printing temperature higher than 190 ºC was recommended.
+The melting temperature of the material indicated by the manufacturer is 145-160 ºC, although a printing temperature higher than 200 ºC is recommended, ideally 220 ºC.

 The same equipment was used for the impregnation as for the extraction.
-In this case, 30 mL of OLE was introduced at the bottom of the vessel together with a piece of filament of approximately 2 meters wound on a metallic support.
-The system was the heated to 35 ºC and 10 g/min of CO2 was pumped up to 90 bar.
+In this case, 30 mL of OLE was introduced at the bottom of the vessel together with a piece of the filament of approximately 2 meters wound on a metallic support.
+The system was heated to 35 ºC and 10 g/min of CO2 was pumped up to 90 bar.
 These pressure and temperature conditions were maintained for 2 hours and then the system was depressurized and the impregnated filament was obtained.

-During the impregnation process, supercritical CO2 together with the active compounds penetrate the polymeric matrix, where a reorganization of the polymeric chains occurs.
-Then, during the depressurization process, the CO2 returns to its gaseous state, escaping from the polymeric matrix and producing pores, cavities and channels.
-These two phenomena can causes the polymer to undergo permanent swelling.
+During the impregnation process, supercritical CO2 together with the active compounds penetrates the polymeric matrix, where a reorganization of the polymeric chains occurs.
+Then, during the depressurization process, the CO2 returns to its gaseous state, escaping from the polymeric matrix and producing pores, cavities, and channels.
+These two phenomena can cause the polymer to undergo permanent swelling.
 Therefore, it was necessary to evaluate if the impregnation process produced any deformation of the filament that prevented its subsequent use in the 3D printer.
 For this, the diameter of the filament was measured before and after the impregnation process, obtaining the percentage of swelling according to Equation 3.